TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.components/problemscopingques-issue-while-investigating-or-configuring-availability-tests.md

             "id": "problem_description",
             "order": 7,
             "controlType": "multilinetextbox",
-            "displayLabel": "Describe the problem you are noticing", "watermarkText": "Describe the problem you are noticing", "required": true,
+            "displayLabel": "Describe the problem you are noticing.", "watermarkText": "Describe the problem you are noticing.", "required": true,
             "useAsAdditionalDetails": true,
             "hints": []